Girl Meets Rock!: Process and characters

 Although he is often told that his characters are realistic, Kuwahali said he is not conscious of that at all when writing, but suggested it might be due to the influence of the essay manga by his two favorite manga artists; Saho Yamamoto and Shigeyuki Fukumitsu.
 There are no clear models for his characters, and although he thinks they are mixed with the essences of people he has met and characters from other works, the author largely believes he is projecting his own thoughts, personality, and experiences.
 For example, he embarrassingly admitted that Yonsu's "slightly creepy" way of asking someone out is something he actually did in the past.
 The main character of Hatono is largely a projection of Kuwahali himself, and the other characters were created based on their connection to her.
 Each one was conceived based on a rough first impression, such as "cheerful" or "cool", and the author then wrote chapters that gave them more dimension.
 For example, Momo is introduced as a cheerful and energetic girl, but is later shown to have trauma and a complex surrounding love.
 Another example is Rin, who began as the "cool" character, but as Kuwahali wrote, he came to want a "powerful" character who can move the story forward and selected her for the role.
+Kuwahali suggested the Osakan way of speaking frankly may have influenced the characters.

-When deciding which songs to include in the manga, Kuwahali chooses from those that he listens to personally.
+The manga features many real-life songs by Japanese rock acts, which Kuwahali chooses from those that he listens to personally.
 He noted that although Hatono was initially portrayed as a rather stubborn fan of Japanese rock who made fun of major label bands, he decided this was not a good message to readers.
 So he consciously selected major bands that Hatono would listen to.
+When deciding which song a character will sing, he considers their personality.
+When a song appears in the story, he listens to it while drawing the storyboards in order to try and make the flow of the panels match the rhythm of the music.
 Kuwahali said the reason there have not been any original songs in the manga yet, is simply because he wants to introduce some of his favorites, but said original songs may appear as it goes on.
+He also said Western music might appear in the future.